mathsman5133/coc.py/docs/miscellaneous/migrating_to_v3.rst

 ---------------

 The builder base revamp has caused a bunch of breaking changes.
-The most significant change is renaming all the `versus` things to `builder_base` things, but there were some additions and a removal as well:
+The most significant change is renaming all the :attr:`versus` things to :attr:`builder_base` things, but there were some additions and a removal as well:

 - :func:`coc.Client.get_location_clans_versus` -> :func:`coc.Client.get_location_clans_builder_base`